Updated: Jun 30, 2021

 • In a scenario where we are capturing faces for people coming from a chokepoint, it is essential to know how fast they are moving, e.g., walking or running.

 • The average walking speed is 3 to 4 miles per hour, or 1 mile every 15 to 20 minutes.
-How fast you walk is a deciding factor on what frame rates are best suited.
-As a general guideline, for normal walking is ~ 8fps and running is ~ 25 fps.
+How fast your subjects are moving is a deciding factor on what frame rates are best suited for facial recognition in your use case.
+As a general guideline, normal walking is ~ 8fps and running is ~ 25 fps.

 Target frame rates per second (fps)

-• The Target framerate is the Maximum Sample Rate at which we aim to run the Face detectors.
+• The Target framerate is the Maximum Sample Rate at which we aim to run the facial recognition face detectors.

 • This setting is used to limit the amount of GPU used when processing streams.

-• The system default the target fps to 30.
+• The system default target fps is 30.

-• The recommended target fps is 12 and only going lower if there is a need to push the hardware for more streams.
+• The recommended target fps is 12.
+We would recommend only going lower if there is a need to push the hardware to manage more video streams.

 • The minimum image requirements as follows: